 In reference to the first prophecy, Daniel wrote: “In the first year of Darius the son of Ahasuerus … I, Daniel, understood by the books the number of the years specified by the word of the LORD through Jeremiah the prophet, that He would accomplish seventy years in the desolations of Jerusalem” (Daniel 9:1-2).

-Daniel’s reference to “the books” is a reference to the prophecies that God gave through Jeremiah.
+Daniel’s mention of “the books” is a reference to the prophecies that God gave through Jeremiah.
 The specific prophecy Daniel was talking about was one given in Jerusalem just prior to the Babylonian invasion and then repeated via a letter from Jerusalem to the captives in Babylon (Jeremiah 25:1-11; 29:1-10).

-This prophecy foretold that the “land shall be a desolation” and that the Jews would “serve the king of Babylon seventy years” (Jeremiah 25:11).
-After the 70 years were completed at Babylon, God told them He would cause them “to return to this place [Jerusalem]” (Jeremiah 29:10).
+This prophecy foretold that the “land shall be a desolation” and that the Jews would “serve the king of Babylon seventy years” (Jeremiah 25:11; compare 2 Chronicles 36:17-21).
+After the 70 years were completed in Babylon, God told them, He would cause them “to return to this place [Jerusalem]” (Jeremiah 29:10).

 There were two components to this prophecy: the “desolation” of the land and serving the king of Babylon (Jeremiah 25:11).
 Each component seems to have been fulfilled over slightly different, yet overlapping, periods of 70 years.